endoflife-date/endoflife.date/products/node-feature-discovery.md

 ---

-> [node-feature-discovery](https://kubernetes-sigs.github.io/node-feature-discovery/v0.15/get-started/introduction.html) This software enables node feature discovery for Kubernetes.
+> [node-feature-discovery](https://kubernetes-sigs.github.io/node-feature-discovery/) is a a Kubernetes add-on for detecting hardware
-> It detects hardware features available on each node in a Kubernetes cluster, and advertises those features using node labels and optionally node extended resources, annotations and node taints.
+> features and system configuration.
+It advertises these features using node labels and optionally node extended resources, annotations and node taints.
-> for Kubernetes and OpenShift workloads

-Each release is churned out at a period of nearly two weeks, and the latest two releases are considered non-EOL
+Each release is churned out at a period of nearly two weeks, and the latest two releases are considered supported.